SirGoodenough/Logic-Chekr/README.md

 # Full Example in an actual BluePrint

 Here is a full example that uses this.
 It is part of a BluePrint showing the use of 2 of the functions.
-Notice that since `door_open` is a list from an !input entity selector, no [] brackets are required.
+Notice that since `door_open` is a list from an !input entity selector, no [ ] braces are required.

 ```jinja
 variables: